iamsayan/wp-last-modified-info/readme.txt

 * Allows you to display Last modified information in your posts and pages individually.
 * Provides you with options to display the last modified/last updated date above or below your posts and pages.
 You can also set date/time formats and the position of the timestamp in WordPress Posts and Pages which can be either before content or after content.
 * Allows you to customize the text which is to be displayed alongside the last modified date (default: Last updated on).
-* Allows you to add Revised Meta tags to your WordPress posts and pages.
+* Inserts 'dateModified' schama markup to your WordPress posts automatically.
 * Allows you to display last modified info in all posts types column and publish meta box in the dashboard.
 * Allows you to sort posts/pages by last updated/modified info.